lipp/zbus/README.md

 ## Broker (zbusd.lua)

-Effectively zbusd.lua just starts the zbus broker and the terms can be used interchangeably.
+Effectively *zbusd.lua* just starts the *zbus broker*.
+The terms *zbusd* and *broker* are used interchangeably in this context.

 The broker has two jobs:
 - **route zbus-messages** for method calls and notifications
 - **provide means for route registration** to allow members to interact with the zbus
 - **url pool** for automatic socket assignment

 ### Routing
 The zbus-messages are routed based on their url part (the first part of the multi-part message).
-The process for notifications and method calls differs slightly.
+The process for notifications and method-calls differs slightly.

 #### Notification routing
 The broker traverses all registered notification expressions and forwards the complete message to **all** matching routes.

 #### Method request routing
 The broker traverses all registered method-call expressions and **assures that just one expression matches**.
-Otherwise the method-call url is ambigouos.
-In case of a unique match, the complete message is forwarded via the matched route.
+Otherwise the method-call url is ambigouos and an error message is returned In case of a unique match, the complete message is forwarded via the matched route.
 The response will be routed to the message queue which made the request.

 ### Registration
 zbus members must register routes to subscribe to notifications or to provide services (methods).
 A route consists of an expression (a [Lua pattern](http://www.lua.org/pil/20.2.html)) and a zeromq-socket-url (aka (zeromq-endpoint)[http://api.zeromq.org/2-1:zmq-connect]).
-The broker provides a so called registration socket (default url: "tcp://*:33329", type ZMQ_REP), which accepts registration request.
+The broker provides a so called **registration socket (default url: "tcp://*:33329", type ZMQ_REP)**, which accepts registration requests.
 These are the registration calls:

 - **url** returns a a free local socket url from the pool
  + params: none